asp22/Diablo3ROSPS3Editor/README.md

 A small `python` tool to help you modify your PS3 Save Data.

+## Newest Feature
+- Create Horadric Caches
+  - Under the Hero Inventory Menu there is an option to fill all unused inventory slots with a Horadric Cache (Torment 6)
+  - Level of Cache is set to be the same as the Hero's level

 ## Quick Start
 - Install `python3`
   - developed using `3.13.2` but I don't use any fancy features so an older version will probably work